Azrall1/Azrall1/README.md

 # Allan Bott

-**'Self-taught developer on a journey of new found skills and career paths*'*
+**'Self-taught developer on a journey of new found skills and career paths'**

 I'm a self-taught front-end developer who'd one day like to go into full-stack or just full backend development.
 This Github portfolio is a place where I'll be documenting all my projects, from start to "finish" - do we really ever finish though?
 Join me on my journey of self discovery as I try to teach this old dog some new tricks.
 Online portfolio will also be available over on my website https://allanbott.co.uk/

 ---
 ### Languages & Tools